Skip to main content

 Database connection refused

-Make sure the database container is running:
+Make sure the database container is healthy:

 ./vendor/bin/sail ps